 Halloween Treats Don’t Have to Create Chaos in Your Child’s Mouth

-Halloween is less than a week away, and children are looking forward to trick-or-treating for bags of candy that they can munch on for many months this winter.
-All that sugar doesn’t have to equal a mouth full of cavities and a visit to the dentist in 2018.
+Halloween is tomorrow, and children are looking forward to trick-or-treating for bags of candy that they can munch on for many months this winter.
+All that sugar doesn’t have to equal a mouth full of cavities and a visit to the dentist.

 Have your children follow these 9 simple tips for a mouth healthy Halloween:

 Before trick-or-treating, make sure to eat a well-balanced meal.
 This will lower the chances of filling up on empty calories and cavity-causing sugar.

 Avoid chewy and sour candy options.
 Chewy candies can easily get stuck in the crevices between teeth, making it nearly impossible to wash it all away.
 Gummies and caramel have the potential to dislodge fillings, crowns, space maintainers and orthodontic appliances.
 Sour candies are highly acidic and can break down the enamel on your teeth.

 Look out for hidden sugars and starches.
 Glucose, fructose and honey that appear in foods such as cereal bars, flavored yogurts, fruit bars, pureed fruit pouches and juices can be just as destructive on children’s teeth.
 Snacks such as pretzels, with starches that stay in the mouth longer, can also lead to cavities.

 Establish a treat time.
 Snacking on candy over a long period of time can be more harmful for your children’s teeth.
 Limiting candy time will help you restrict the amount of candy consumed and protect their teeth from too much sugary contact.
 This ritual treat time may last long after Halloween and help promote healthy thinking about treats.